6 Best Pipe Clamps 2023 – Reviews & Top Picks

 The Bessey BPC-H34 H Style Pipe Clamp is our choice for the best overall pipe clamp.
 It works with a ¾-inch pipe and as an H-shaped foot assembly that stabilizes the clamp.
 The extra-high base provides plenty of clearance so you can clamp down without bumping your project.
 The cast-iron jaws are durable, and it comes with 2 soft jaw caps to protect your project from damage.
 It has a zinc plated clutch and black oxide coated spindle handle to protect against corrosion and add strength and durability.
 We found them easy to use, and they held our projects secure.

 It’s hard to find something negative to say about the Bessey BPC-H34, so we’ll only mention that it has a rough finish compared to many other models.
+Despite this, we think this is the best pipe clamp on the market today.

 2. IRWIN 224134 QUICK-GRIP Pipe Clamp – Best Value